-We all know that layovers can be a pain… All we want is to get to the destination and there we are 4, 6, 8 hours waiting in the airport for the next flights.
-But, it doesn’t have to be this way!
+We all know that layovers can be a pain… All we want is to get to the destination, and there we are, 4, 6, 8 hours waiting in the airport for the next flight.
+But it doesn’t have to be this way!
 At least, not when we have a long layover in Amsterdam.

-The best way yo reach the center of Amsterdam is by train.
-There are trains every few minutes and it takes about 20 minutes to reach Amsterdam Centraal.
-Note that Amsterdam Centraal is right in the city center and within walking distance of many of the things we suggest here.
+The best way to reach the center of Amsterdam is by train.
+There are trains every few minutes, and reaching Amsterdam Centraal takes only about 20 minutes.
+Note that Amsterdam Centraal is right in the city center and within walking distance of many things we suggest.

-The one-way train ticket from Schiphol to Central station costs 5.50 Euros and you can buy them in the ticket office at the station.
-The same day return ticket will cost you 10 Euros, so you’ll save 1 Euro.
-There’s also a 17 Euro day ticket that’s valid in all Amsterdam public transports.
+The one-way train ticket from Schiphol to Central Station costs 5.50 Euros, and you can buy them at the ticket office at the station.
+The same-day return ticket will cost you 10 Euros, so you’ll save 1 Euro.
+A 17 Euro day ticket is also valid on all Amsterdam public transport.

 Amsterdam Layover Travel tips

 #1 Check your luggage to your final destination.
 This will make your arrival and departure in Schiphol much faster as you don’t have to collect your bags and then drop them off.